7 Best CRMs for Professional Services in 2026 (Compared)

 - Client Portal for Collaboration: Grant clients access to a dedicated portal where they can view project progress, approve tasks, and view invoices.
 This transparency builds trust and reduces the administrative burden of constant status update emails.

 Practical Tip: Use Accelo’s Retainers module to automate recurring service contracts.
-You can set up monthly budgets for time and services, and the system will automatically track work against the retainer, manage renewals, and streamline invoicing.
+You can set up monthly budgets for time and services, and the system will automatically track work against the retainer, manage renewals, and simplify invoicing.
 It’s a fantastic way to manage predictable revenue streams with less effort.

+Pricing and Implementation.
 Accelo’s pricing is quote-based and tailored to the specific needs and size of your firm, typically requiring a conversation with their sales team.
 The platform is offered in modular products like Sales, Projects, Service, and Retainers, or as a bundled ServOps solution.
 While this requires an initial discussion, it ensures you only pay for the functionality you need.

 - Pros: